Triadica sebifera: Uses

 The seed's white waxy aril is used in soap making (stillingia tallow).
 While the seed's inner oil (stillingia oil) is toxic but has industrial applications in the manufacturing of cloth dressing and drying oils.

 The nectar is non-toxic, and it has become a major honey plant for beekeepers.
 The honey produced from the plant is reputedly clear and of high quality.
 It is produced copiously during the month of June on the US Gulf Coast.
 In that region, beekeepers migrate with their honey bees to good tallow locations near the gulf.

-The tree is ornamental, fast growing, and a provides shade.
+The tree is ornamental, fast growing, and provides shade.
 It is especially noteworthy if grown in areas that have strong seasonal temperature ranges with the leaves becoming a multitude of colours rivaling maples in the autumn.
 It is not choosy about soil types or drainage, but will not grow in deep shade.
 It has naturalized all over in Japan, and is reasonably hardy.
 It should not be planted outside of its native range due to its invasive tendencies.